m-wright92/week11_rails/README.md

 * You will need to assign admin privelages in through psql in the terminal to access all CRUD functionality.
 * You can now navigate the site

+## How to set an admin for full use of site

+* After you make a user on the site, run `rails c` to open the rails console
+* In the console type `User.where(email: "[the email you used to create your user]").update(admin: true)`
+* That user will now have access to full CRUD functionality for everything but updating/deleting a review(we don't support dishonesty in regards to reviews)

 ## Known Bugs

 * No known bugs at this time